Part 1

 The boy replied, "I dunno, Mr. Henderson, I have a lot of homework right now and -"

 "Come on, Jimmy, homework's overrated.
 I hardly did a mite of homework in my life, and look how I turned out!"
-A pause, then, "Jimmy?
-You still there?"

 "What?
 Oh, sure."